adambard/learnxinyminutes-docs/elm.html.markdown

 -- Tags can carry other values of known type.
 This can work recursively. type IntTree = Leaf | Node Int IntTree IntTree
 -- "Leaf" and "Node" are the tags.
 Everything following a tag is a type.

 -- Tags can be used as values or functions. root : IntTree root = Node 7 Leaf Leaf

 -- Union types (and type aliases) can use type variables. type Tree a = Leaf | Node a (Tree a) (Tree a)
+-- "The type tree of a is a leaf, or a node of a, tree of a, and tree of a."

 -- You can pattern match union tags.
 The uppercase tags must be matched exactly.
 -- The lowercase variables will match anything.
 Underscore also matches